isblab/prism/README.md

 ## Running PrISM

 ## Step 1.
-Annotating the precision
+Annotating precision

 ### Inputs
-The input for PrISM is a set of structurally superposed integrative models for a particular protein complex.
-Specifically, it requires bead coordinates, mass, residue and bead names as single numpy array file.
-This can be obtained by using the `--prism` flag in [sampcon](https://github.com/salilab/imp-sampcon).
+The primary input for PrISM is a set of structurally superposed integrative models for a macromolecular assembly.
+Specifically, it requires bead coordinates, mass, residue, and bead names of the models as single numpy array file.
+This can be directly obtained for each cluster of models from the [integrative modeling analysis pipeline](https://github.com/salilab/imp-sampcon) by using the `--prism` flag in [sampcon](https://github.com/salilab/imp-sampcon).

 ### Outputs
 There are two outputs at the end of a successful run.
-The first, 'annotations.txt', provides bead-wise records of the bead name, type (high, low or medium precision), class, patch identity and bead spread value.
-This is used as the input to the color_precision.py script.
-The second type of files, 'low_prec.txt' and 'high_prec.txt' gives information about patch composition for low and high precision cases respectively.
+The first, `annotations.txt`, provides bead-wise records of the bead name, type (high, low or medium precision), class, patch identity and bead spread value.
+This is used as the input to the `color_precision.py` script.
+The second type of files, `low_prec*.txt` and `high_prec*.txt` gives information about patch composition for low and high precision cases respectively.

 ### Run command